 Beth Lehman is an Assistant Professor of Teacher Education.
 She earned her PhD in Literacy, Culture and Language Education at Indiana University, an MA in English Education at Indiana University, and an MA in English at Butler University.
 Beth’s past work in education includes teaching middle school language arts, middle school literacy coaching, consulting in the teaching of writing, and working within urban high school reform as a teaching and learning coach.
 Participation in the Hoosier Writing Project, a site of the National Writing Project, deeply influenced Beth’s professional concerns.
 Additionally, Beth’s work with equity-focused urban school reform impacts her educational priorities.
 Beth’s research and teaching interests include: the teaching of writing and critical literacy, the development of teacher identities and teacher discourses, and the roles of narrative in school reform and educational research.
 Beth enjoys teaching, learning and researching within and across educational settings as a means for building partnerships, exploring multiple meanings, and seeking equity and inclusion within richly diverse learning communities.

 Ron Shultz is an instructor in Teacher Education and the coordinator for the PK-6 program.
 He earned a B.S. degree in Liberal Arts studies from Eastern Mennonite University with a PK-8 teaching certification, and a M.A. in Education from Millersville University.
 His previous teaching experiences include one year as a middle school teacher and five years as a fourth grade classroom teacher in Pennsylvania.
 Ron also taught fourth grade for two years in Virginia.
 He has served for six years as a teacher and administrator while helping to begin a Christian school in Cusco, Peru, working with students from preschool through sixth grade.
-Ron began his doctoral studies in 2012 at George Mason University with a focus on teacher education and multicultural/multilingual education.
+Ron has been teaching in the Education Department at EMU since the fall of 2011.
+He also began his doctoral studies in 2012 at George Mason University with a focus on teacher education and multicultural/multilingual education.

 Having chaired the education department since coming to EMU in 1982, he now serves as director of the Master of Arts in Education program.
 He is known in education circles throughout the state and beyond and has served two terms on the Unit Accreditation Board of the National Council for the Accreditation of Teacher Education (NCATE).
 He initiated EMU’s M.A. in education, building on a strong undergraduate program.
 He also started an M.A. program at EMU’s campus in Lancaster, Pa.
 In addition to his administrative duties, he currently serves as professor of the Jesse T. Byler endowed chair.
 Dr. Steiner has a special interest in literacy education, foundations of education, Anabaptist-Mennonite education, and educational leadership.